 Then, the sales team would work on pushing these leads further down the pipeline to convert them into customers.

-But this approach won’t work now because lead volume doesn’t equate to more conversions.
+This approach fails now because lead volume requires quality to drive conversions.

 Today, the only way to increase conversion rates is to ensure that you get a holistic view of the buyer’s journey and deliver a more optimized and personalized customer experience.